Athletics at the 1972 Summer Olympics – Men's pole vault

 The men's pole vault field event at the 1972 Olympic Games took place on September 1 & 2.
 Twenty-one athletes from 12 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Wolfgang Nordwig of East Germany, the first non-American to win the event.
 Nordwig and silver medalist Bob Seagren were the third and fourth men to win multiple medals in the event.

 Controversy arose when the new Cata-Pole, used by defending champion American Seagren and Sweden's Kjell Isaksson, was declared to be illegal, by the IAAF, on 25 July.

 The pole was banned based on the fact that the pole contained carbon fibers; after an East German-led protest revealed that it contained no carbon fibers, the ban was lifted on 27 August.

 Three days later the IAAF reversed itself again, reinstating the ban.
 The poles were then confiscated from the athletes.
 Seagren and Isaksson believed this gave other athletes, like the eventual gold medalist, Wolfgang Nordwig, an unfair advantage.

 Seagren and Isaksson were given substitute poles which they had never used before to jump with.
 Isaksson, who had lost the world record to Seagren only two months earlier, did not clear a height in the qualifying round and was eliminated, leaving the stadium in disgust afterwards.
 After Seagren’s last vault, he was so incensed by the way that IAAF officials had handled the event that he took the pole he had been forced to vault with, and handed it back to IAAF President Adriaan Paulen.

-This was the first Olympics where the pole vault had not been won by an American: prior to 1972, the US had won 16 straight.
+This was the first time that the pole vault was not won by an American athlete.
+Between 1896 and 1968, the US won every gold medal.

 Since 1972, the US has only won the men's pole vault twice, equalling the record of Poland and former republics of the USSR, whereas France has won three times since 1984.